-On a regular school day, students in kindergarten or 1st grade who received less than 240 minutes of instruction but at least 120 minutes, can be claimed for a half day of attendance.
+On a regular school day, students in full-day kindergarten or 1st grade who received less than 240 minutes of instruction but at least 120 minutes, can be claimed for a half day of attendance.
 Students in 2nd through 12th grade who receive less than 300 minutes of instruction but at least 150 minutes of instruction can be claimed for a half-day of attendance.

 Study halls count toward the instructional time requirement.
 Lunch hours and recess are considered non-instructional time.

 Parents/guardians are expected to call their child’s school before any absence.
 Just as concern would be felt if a student did not arrive home after school, the same concern exists if a student does not come to school.
 In addition to the call, schools may require notes from home following the student’s absence.
 Parents are asked to follow the individual school policy on this matter.

 The principal has the responsibility for monitoring student attendance and potential truancy.
 Truancy is excessive unexcused absences.
 Chronic truancy refers to a student who is absent without valid cause for 5 percent or more of the previous 180 school days, or approximately 9 unexcused absences.
 Generally, 10 absences and 15 tardies to school are used as a guideline to establish truancy, generating a warning letter to parents and a parent conference with the principal.
 If truancy continues, a referral can be made to a county attendance officer for further action and support.

 - Exclusion related to an infectious disease as mandated by IDPH

 - Death in the immediate family

 - Family emergency